 You can even bike through the trail if you are looking to make a quick sprint through the city.
 It also connects to Central Avenue and Tingley Beach, where you can then rest or go out for a bite to eat.
 The trail also happens to cross by the Rio Grande Valley State Park.
 You can look up also plenty of access points and restrooms before heading out on the Paseo Del Bosque Trail.

 27. Walter White House

 The iconic Walter White house from Breaking Bad is located in Albuquerque at 308 Negra Arroyo Lane.

 Best Restaurants in Albuquerque

 28. Sawmill Market

 All of that exploring the city can make you hungry.
 So why not stop by a massive food court to end the day with a hearty meal.
-It is a warehouse repurposed into a food court that accompanies various foods under a single roof.
+It is a warehouse repurposed into a food court that accompanies various foods under a single roof, including New Mexican cuisine.

 You can find plenty of bars and restaurants with beer from a local brewery and an extended courtyard to enjoy your meal outside.
 The best part is that all of the restaurants here are local ones, so you will be getting the authentic Albuquerque culinary experience possible.